shaanar14/Scheduler/README.md

-Operating Systems assignment which was to implement and simulate scheduling algorithms.
+Operating Systems Assignment 1

+Simulation of the scheduling algorithms.